maxzinkus/sbdc-site/README.md

 - Logo image owned by [Lila Faria](https://www.lilaffaria.com), used with permission
 - Instagram logo from [ClipArtCraft(CC)](https://clipartcraft.com)

-Max Zinkus, 2025 All Rights Reserved
+Max Zinkus, 2025 All Rights Reserved (for now)